Aryan-Baglane/MLH-Visualizer/DEPLOYMENT.md

 2. Sign in with your Google account
 3. Click "Create API Key"
 4. Copy the key and add it to your Render environment variables

+**Important:** The API key is stored server-side only.
+Users of your deployed app will never be prompted for an API key - all AI features work automatically using the key you configure in Render.

 ## ⚙️ Configuration Files